iotbits-us/mbox.iotbits.net/docs/cloud-data-modes.md

 In the **Standard Mode**, the host which is the ModbusBox, is considered the root device.

-In this operational mode, the following topic is used to publish all kind of messages:
+In this data mode, the following topic is used to publish all kind of messages:

 ```bash
 /v1.6/devices/{device_name}